General questions about Managed Service for GitLab

 How can I clear pipeline logs to free up disk space?

-You can track your disk space:
+You can monitor your disk space usage:

 See Setting up alerts in Monitoring for Managed Service for GitLab.